TreblaLabs/tiger/README.md

   <h3 align="center">Tiger UI Components</h3>
 </p>

-The UI components for use in Trebla Labs.
+The website of the Tiger UI Components for Trebla Labs.

 See more: http://tiger.treblalabs.com/